NoraCodes/nora.codes/content/tutorial/chaining_fallible_operations_with_combinators.md

 extern crate itertools; // 0.7.8
 use itertools::Itertools;
 fn functional(values: &[i32]) -> Vec<i32> {
-    values
-        .iter()
+    values.iter()
-        .map(|x| operation_one(*x))
+        .map(|x| operation_one(*x)).tuple_windows()
-        .tuple_windows()
         .map(|values: (i32, i32)| operation_two(values.0, values.1))
-        .filter(|x| check(*x))
+        .filter(|x| check(*x)).collect()
-        .collect()
 }
 </code></pre>

-Even including the imports and putting every chained call on a new line, this is 8 lines shorter and, in my opinion, far more readable.
+Even including the imports, this is 11 lines shorter and, in my opinion, far more readable.
 It also has only a single allocation (in the `collect()` call) and no mutable bindings.

 So, all is rosy and fun with functional programming, right?
 Not quite.
-Enter... fallibility.
+Enter fallibility.

 ## Fallible Maps

-I work with microservices a great deal, and one of the big problems with microservices is the introduction of a great many system boundaries where all type information is lost.
+I work with microservices a lot, and one of the big problems with microservices is the introduction of system boundaries where all type information is lost.

-We pass around huge amounts of JSON, and therefore every ingestion routine has to consider the possibility that it was called with utterly nonsensical input.
+For instance, many architectures involve passing around JSON, and therefore every ingestion routine has to consider the possibility that it was called with nonsensical input; JSON that parses is not necessarily JSON that makes sense.

 Often, the desired behavior is to simply ignore the problematic input.
 This is easy with [`flat_map`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flat_map):